AA/AS Transfer Information

 - AA and AS graduates will transfer to UNC institutions with junior status.
 Admission to the university/major is not guaranteed — all admission requirements must be met.

 Academic advising is especially important for WCC students in a college transfer curriculum program.
-While transferring to a senior institution in North Carolina is now easier than ever before, students who plan on transferring are encouraged to meet with a college transfer counselor.
+While transferring to a senior institution in North Carolina is now easier than ever before, students who plan on transferring are encouraged to meet with an advisor.

 Wilkes Community College offers several associate degree curricula that parallel the freshman and sophomore years at most senior colleges and universities.
 The Associate in Arts (A.A.), and Associate in Science (A.S.) degrees are governed by the CAA and the Associate in Engineering (A.E.) degree is governed by the Uniform Articulation Agreement (UAA).
 By maintaining at least a “C” average, students should be able to transfer with junior status into baccalaureate degree programs at four-year colleges and universities.
 Admission to some majors will require a higher GPA.